kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 Finally `(len(@))` is reached, it's another JMESPath expression that computes the length of the array.
 There's no more descendant at this point, we're of a leaf of the YAML tree, and the array length we just computed is then compared against 0.

-If the comparison matches, the assertion will be considered valid, if not it will be considered failed.
+If the comparison matches, the assertion will be considered valid; if not, it will be considered failed.

 In simple words, the assertion above checks that all containers in the Deployment have a security context configured.